dscroft/writing_resources/_pages/word.md

 It is one thing to have formatting issues or incorrect page counts when writing a document by hand, it is quite another to have them when writing in word processing software that can handle all of that for you automatically.

 Below is a list of functionality that exists in Word that I expect you to make use of when submitting work.
-If you are not using MS Word then there almost certainly equivalent functionality but you will need to find appropriate instructions yourself.
+If you are not using MS Word, then there almost certainly equivalent functionality but you will need to find appropriate instructions yourself.

 ## Caption numbering

 ## Automatic table of contents

 ## Automatic Bibliography

+See the [Citation Management]({{ site.base_url }}{% link _pages/citation_management.md %}) section for more information.

 ## Style management